Some resources to help you along as you get started with guitar building.

 - Official Luthiers Forum

-Here are some schools that teach guitar building.
-LMI offers enrolled students a 10% discount on any items shipped to their school!
+Here are some schools and online courses that teach guitar building.
+LMI offers students enrolled in a lutherie school a 10% discount on any items shipped to their school!
 Keep in mind that there are other schools out there and that many guitar makers provide instruction on an individual basis: